GearsDatapacks/libra/README.md

 Statements make up a Libra program, and don't produce a value.

 ### Blocks
-A block statement is a grouping of statements enlosed in `{`, `}`.
+A block statement is a grouping of statements enclosed in `{`, `}`.
 The statements are evaluated from top to bottom as in a regular program, but live in their own scope, meaning any variables created are not valid outside of it.
 This is useful when you want to perform an inline calculation without creating any unnecessary variables.

 Example:
 ```rust